Noosarpparashar/ecart-migration/README.md

 # Consuming Data from Kafka and Load to AWS S3 | Containerize Multi-Node Spark Cluster with Docker

-<h4>This project demonstrates how to create a data lake and containerize a multi-node Spark cluster using Docker and run your Spark code within the containers.
+This project demonstrates how to create a data lake and containerize a multi-node Spark cluster using Docker and run your Spark code within the containers.
 <p>Using this code, we read data from the Kafka topic in JSON format.
 The JSON data is then parsed using Spark SQL's json_tuple function to create a DataFrame with relevant columns.
-The processed data is written to a Parquet file format, which is an efficient columnar storage format for analytics workloads.
-The output is appended to a specific path in the S3 bucket, created based on the current timestamp.</h4>
+The processed data is written to a Parquet file format.
+The output is appended to a specific path in the S3 bucket, created based on the current timestamp.

 1. Clone this repository to your local machine: